bhhandley/DragonUI-Ascension/readme.md

 - **[s0h2x](https://github.com/s0h2x)** - Two specific addons: one for action bars and another for minimap, which have been merged and integrated into DragonUI
 - **[KarlHeinz_Schneider - Dragonflight UI (Classic)](https://www.curseforge.com/wow/addons/dragonflight-ui-classic)** - Original addon from which many elements have been taken and backported/adapted to 3.3.5a, including the micro menu and other features built from scratch based on this design
 - **[TheLinuxITGuy - Chromie-Dragonflight](https://github.com/TheLinuxITGuy/Chromie-Dragonflight)** - Used as reference for implementation approaches and some adapted code solutions
+- **[Raz0r1337 - RetailUI](https://github.com/Raz0r1337/RetailUI)** - Reference and inspiration for UI elements and implementation approaches

 ## Special Thanks

 - **CromieCraft Community** - For helping test and provide feedback on various addon features
 - **Teknishun** - Special thanks for extensive testing and valuable feedback
+- **Project Epoch Community and Staff** - For their help and feedback during development and testing